The 2026 NC Idea Challenge

 Is this fair?

-Everyone who enters gets the same AI tools.
-Polish doesn’t win on this rubric — an entry whose video is a little stumbly but whose idea is rooted and original beats one with a slick pitch about something the entrant read about online.
+Polish doesn’t win here.
+An entry whose video is a little stumbly but whose idea is real and original beats a slick pitch about something the entrant just read about online.
+We judge your thinking, not how fancy it looks.

 Who’s behind this?

 A program of Exponential Scholars, a North Carolina nonprofit.
-We especially want to hear from students and teachers in communities where contests like this don’t usually go.
+We especially want to hear from students and educators in communities where contests like this don’t usually go.

-Counselors, librarians, club leaders, parents, friends: be a champion — there’s a page for how to spread the word, nominate a kid, or run a 45-minute session.
+Counselors, librarians, club leaders, parents, friends: be a champion — there’s a page for how to spread the word or run a session.